 Hosting can be a lucrative business.
 Any business model that produces automated monthly billings is certainly something to be looked upon fondly.
-Having said this, a hosting company does face certain risks.
+Still, a hosting company does face certain risks.
 Let’s take a look at how a hosting company can mitigate its risk of being sued for copyright infringement by complying with the DMCA.

 The “DMCA” is an abbreviation for the Digital Millennium Copyright Act of 1998.
-The law was created as one of a group of laws designed to protect fledgling online businesses on what was then just becoming a popular thing – the internet.
-We are talking about the days of dial up modems to give you a sense of perspective.
+The Act is one of a group of laws designed to protect fledgling online businesses on what was then just a fledgling idea – the internet.
+We are talking about the days of dial-up modems to give you a sense of perspective.

 The purpose of the DMCA is to create an informal procedure for addressing copyright infringement in the online environment.
 The part of the law applicable to hosting companies focuses on three parties: